Tuition and Fees

 Refund Policy for Title IV Recipients

 There is no longer a differentiation between first-time and continuing students.
 Federal regulations require each educational University to have a written policy for the refund and repayment of federal aid received by students who withdraw during a term for which payment has been received.
-These policies are effective only if a student completely terminates enrollment (i.e., cancels his/her registration, withdraws or is dismissed) or stops attending classes before completing 60% or more of the enrollment period.
+These policies are effective only if a student completely terminates enrollment (i.e., cancels his/her registration, withdraws or is dismissed) or stops attending classes before completing 60 percent or more of the enrollment period.

 Beginning in the fall, students that plan to withdraw from their studies at USC Upstate may do so online through Self Service Carolina.

-Those students who withdraw within the add-drop period are eligible to receive 100% refund of tuition.
+Those students who withdraw within the add-drop period are eligible to receive 100 percent refund of tuition.
 Following the add-drop period, adjustments to tuition resulting from official resignations are based on the effective date of withdrawal and in accordance with the federally mandated calculation as specified in Section 484B of the Higher Education Act.
 This law also specified the order of return of Title IV funds to the programs from which they were awarded.

 The amount of Title IV aid which must be returned is based on the percentage of “unearned” aid.
-That percentage is computed by subtracting earned aid from 100%.
+That percentage is computed by subtracting earned aid from 100 percent.
 The University is required to return the lesser of: the unearned aid percentage applied to institutional charges or the unearned aid percentage applied to the total Title IV aid received.

 The student is required to return the difference between the amount of unearned aid and the amount returned by the University.
 The student will be billed for the amount the student owes the Title IV programs and any amount due to the University resulting from the return of Title IV funds used to cover University charges.
 If the student (or parents in the case of a PLUS loan) is required to return a portion or all of their loan proceeds, the calculated amount is to be repaid according to the loan’s terms.
 Students must return only half the amount of grant funds calculated.